 If someone reading this is experiencing intimate partner violence or knows someone who is, where can they go for help?

 I want to reiterate that urgent applications are still being heard by courts.
 Women should speak with a lawyer if they can, but if in doubt, make an application.
-I have found judges to be extremely kind and understanding during these urgency hearings and despite the challenges with the system, everyone is working very hard and doing their best to help.
+I have found judges to be extremely kind and understanding during these urgent hearings and despite the challenges with the system, everyone is working very hard and doing their best to help.

 Transition houses are still open and emergency spaces are available for women leaving an abusive relationship.
 The YWCA also has access to hotel rooms, kindly donated during this time by a very generous supporter, for women and children who need somewhere safe to go.